mariuz/firebirdwebadmin/README.md

 There is no documentation available yet, but if you are familiar with Firebird  you will have no troubles using FirebirdWebAdmin.

-For some basic configuration settings have a look to the file `./inc/configuration.inc.php` befor you start the programm.
+For some basic configuration settings have a look to the file `./inc/configuration.inc.php` before you start the programm.

 Here is how to use and install on Ubuntu https://help.ubuntu.com/community/Firebird2.5